openhab/org.openhab.binding.zwave/doc/wink/motionsensor_0_0.md

 ### Group 1: Lifeline

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-Group 1 is the Lifeline group, which can hold five devices.The Motion Detector sends this group a Notification Report and Binary Sensor Report whenever motion is detected and when it stops.It also sends a Multilevel Sensor Report incrementally based on time (see Param 7,) or when a relative change in light level is detected (see Param 9.)
-Finally, the Motion Detector sends this group Battery Reports and a Device Reset Locally notification to remove itself from the Z-Wave network.
+<p&gtGroup 1 is the Lifeline group, which can hold five devices.The Motion Detector sends this group a Notification Report and Binary Sensor Report whenever motion is detected and when it stops.It also sends a Multilevel Sensor Report incrementally based on time (see Param 7,) or when a relative change in light level is detected (see Param 9.)
+Finally, the Motion Detector sends this group Battery Reports and a Device Reset Locally notification to remove itself from the Z-Wave network.</p&gt <p&gt<br /&gt<br /&gt<br /&gt</p&gt

 Association group 1 supports 5 nodes.

 ### Group 2: BASIC_SET

-The Motion Detector sends a BASIC_SET command to Association Group 2 to directly trigger devices (like a siren, chime, etc.) when motion is detected and when it stops.Optionally, the Motion Detector can be set to only send this when ambient light levels fall below a predetermined level (see Configuration Parameters 5 and 8.)See Configuration Parameters 2, 3, 5, and 8 for more details regarding Association Group 2.
+<p&gtThe Motion Detector sends a BASIC_SET command to Association Group 2 to directly trigger devices (like a siren, chime, etc.) when motion is detected and when it stops.Optionally, the Motion Detector can be set to only send this when ambient light levels fall below a predetermined level (see Configuration Parameters 5 and 8.)See Configuration Parameters 2, 3, 5, and 8 for more details regarding Association Group 2.</p&gt <p&gt<br /&gt<br /&gt<br /&gt</p&gt

 Association group 2 supports 5 nodes.

 ### Group 3: Notification report

-Group 3 supports up to 5 members and the Motion Detector sends it a NOTIFICATION_REPORT when motion is detected and when it stops
+<p&gtGroup 3 supports up to 5 members and the Motion Detector sends it a NOTIFICATION_REPORT when motion is detected and when it stops</p&gt <p&gt<br /&gt<br /&gt<br /&gt</p&gt

 Association group 3 supports 5 nodes.

 ### Group 4: Sensor binary report

-Group 4 supports up to 5 members and the Motion Detector sends it a SENSOR\_BINARY\_REPORT when motion is detected and when it stops.
+<p&gtGroup 4 supports up to 5 members and the Motion Detector sends it a SENSOR\_BINARY\_REPORT when motion is detected and when it stops.</p&gt <p&gt<br /&gt<br /&gt<br /&gt</p&gt

 Association group 4 supports 5 nodes.